MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 1. Open the **registered app**:
     1. Search for your newly registered app by name
     1. Click on it after finding it in the list of applications.
-    1. Record value for **Application ID** for configuration in later steps.
+    1. Record configuration value **Application ID** for upcoming steps.
-1. Setup **required permissions** for connecting to CDS services:
+1. Setup **required permissions** for connecting to CDS:
     1. Click on **Required permissions** to opne a new pane.
     1. Click on **Add**.
     1. Navigate to **Select an API**.
-    1. Search for and select **PowerApps Runtime Service**, then click on **Select**.
+    1. Search for and choose **PowerApps Runtime Service**, then click **Select**.
 If you cannot find this service refer to the **Troubleshooting** section under **Required permissions service not found**.
-    1. Check the **Delegated permissions** box to select all entries, then click on **Select**.
+    1. Check all entries under **Delegated permissions**, then click **Select**.
-    1. Click on **Done** to finalize setting up permissions to this service.
+    1. Click on **Done** to finalize setting up permissions for this service.
     1. Repeat the 3 steps above for **Windows Azure Service Management API**.

 # Console project creation and configuration

-The CDS C# SDK is delivered as part of a NuGet package.
-You need to apply this package to you new console app.
+You can skip most of this step if you choose to start from the sample console application we provide you.
+If you choose to start from sceatch however, you need to create a new console project and apply the CDS SDK NuGet package.
 This will add all assembly references needed to start programming against CDS.
 You would also add configuration values obtained from previous steps to the app.config, which will allow the SDK to function properly.

 ## Prerequisites
-To create a new console project, obtain the NuGet package, then compile and build the application, you'll need [Visual Studio 2015](https://www.visualstudio.com/) or above installed on your computer.
+To create a new console project, you'll need [Visual Studio 2015](https://www.visualstudio.com/) or above installed on your computer.
+Please obtain this

 Enusre you have the following configuration values from previous steps: